Deepen Your Knowledge: specialization courses

 Pre-ferments in Pizzeria

-The world of preferments is quite extensive, as is their use.
-A preferment is a pre-dough made hours before the final dough.
-During this phase, significant lactic fermentation occurs, producing the acids that flavor the final product.
-Among the most used preferments is biga, whose methodology will be explored in depth during the course.
-The course aims to understand and recognize its correct maturation, addressing potential issues related to kneading times, temperatures, resolving excess acidity, and understanding its proper management.
-The types of flours and the correct processing methods for making bread, pizza in pala, and focaccia using preferments will also be discussed.
+The world of prebaking is quite broad, as is its use.
+It is a prebaking agent that is made hours before the final dough is made.
+At this stage, considerable lactic fermentation takes place, during which acids are produced that flavor the final product.
+Among the most widely used pre-doughs we find the biga, the methodology of which will be explored in depth during the course.
+An attempt will be made to understand and recognize its correct maturation, addressing any issues related to kneading times, temperatures, resolving any excess acidity and understanding its correct management.
+The types of flours and correct processing methods for making bread, pizza in pala and focaccia with the use of preferments will be indicated.

-The course is aimed at those who want to learn about the world of preferments and how to use them.
-For professionals who wish to deepen their theoretical and practical knowledge necessary for making pre-doughs balanced in acidity and managed both at room temperature and refrigerated.
+The course is aimed at.
+Those who wish to learn about the world of prebakes and how to use them.
+To professionals who want to learn more about the theory and practice needed to make prebrews that are balanced in acidity and handled at both room and refrigerated temperatures.

-A complete professional preparation in the management of preferments and their use in different types of pizza.
-The course will teach you the rheological value of flours to best utilize them in preferments.
-You will be trained in managing doughs with different fermentation times and in the knowledgeable use of suitable flours for refreshing your preferments.
+A complete professional training in the management of preferments and on their use in different types of pizza.
+The course will teach you the rheological value of flours to make the best use of them in the preferments.
+You will be trained in the management of doughs with different rising times and the conscious use of suitable flours to refresh your preferments.

 Duration

-16 hours spread over 2 days: 2 hours of theoretical lessons and 14 hours of practical lessons.
+16 hours divided into 2 days: 2 hours theory class and 14 hours practical class.

 Language